TrigXploit/Obsidian-TTRPG/Peter/Schemes of Innistrad/Character.md

 Attack + reckless attack +

-If you crit or kill something, you can attack again as a bonus action
+If you crit or kill something, you can attack again as a bonus action.